Saiyedul/saiyedul.github.io/_posts/2019-4-12-hadoop_cluster_multi.md

 title: Multi Node Hadoop Cluster Setup Guide
 ---

 It is easier to integrate a few Single Node Hadoop Clusters into a larger Multi Node Hadoop Cluster.
 Here, we are converting 2 Single node setups into one Multi node setup.
+See [Single Node Hadoop Cluster Setup Guide]({% post_url 2019-4-12-hadoop_cluster_single %})

 ## Updates to be done on master node